Anirban-1802/SuperMarket_Sales_Analysis/README.md

 4. To create an interactive and user-friendly dashboard using Power BI.

 # Features
-1. Advanced Data Analysis
+# 1. Advanced Data Analysis:
    a.
 In-depth time series analysis.
    b.
 Identification of sales trends and patterns.
    c.
 Analysis of key performance indicators (KPIs).

-2. Sales Forecasting
+# 2. Sales Forecasting:
    a.
 Accurate forecasting of future sales based on historical data.
    b.
 Visualization of forecasted sales to aid in decision-making.

-3. Interactive Dashboard
+# 3. Interactive Dashboard:
    a.
 User-friendly interface.
    b.
 Interactive elements such as filters, slicers, and drill-down capabilities.
    c.
 Visualizations including bar charts, line graphs, pie charts, and more.